Dr. Black, Mr. Hyde: Reception

 Like many blaxploitation films from the era, critical reviews of Dr. Black, Mr. Hyde thought the film was subpar.
-Especially in the case of the blaxploitation horror subgenre, films were considered successful if they did well in the box office, yet it was clear that production companies were not trying to win any awards.
+Especially in the case of the blaxploitation horror subgenre, films were considered successful if they did well in the box office.
 In the case of Dr. Black, Mr. Hyde, Bernie Casey was one of the primary selling points of the movie.
 The Atlanta Daily World raved about Casey in a 1976 article.
-Casey was described as a “modern Renaissance Man” who excelled as a scholar, an artist, and an athlete.
-At the time of the premiere of Dr. Black, Mr. Hyde in Atlanta, GA at the RIALTO, Casey was highly regarded, as he had received critical acclaim for his role in Guns of the Magnificent Seven, Cleopatra Jones and Maurie.
+He was described as a “modern Renaissance Man” who excelled as a scholar, an artist, and an athlete.
+At the time of the premiere of Dr. Black, Mr. Hyde in Atlanta, GA at the RIALTO, he was highly regarded, as he had received critical acclaim for his role in Guns of the Magnificent Seven, Cleopatra Jones and Maurie.

 Frederick Douglass of Afro-American wrote that he liked Dr. Black, Mr. Hyde in his editorial review.
 He considered Casey to be “very convincing in his dual role” within the film.
 Douglass found the film entertaining and he describes it as rather “comical”, as Casey throws people around and kills them easily with superhuman strength.
 Despite how comical it may seem, Douglass did note in his review that the interpretation that Casey’s character’s murders of sex workers and pimps as a white monster symbolized “white as evil."
 Douglass did not take the film that seriously, but he appreciated the themes that the film attempted to convey.

 Despite how some black audiences received the film, others abhorred it.
 Linda Gross of the Los Angeles Times hated the film and described it as “rot”, with the exception of Tak Fujimoto’s cinematography and the presence of both Marie O’Henry and the Watts Towers.
-Gross despised the campy writing and thought that the “authenticity [was] also sorely lacking."
-Gross and others purely looked at the cinematic aspects of the film, while others, like Douglass and the Atlanta Daily World, took the film for what it was – a poorly-funded blaxploitation horror film that was directed by a black director trying to send messages and themes through the film to his audience.
+She despised the campy writing and thought that the “authenticity [was] also sorely lacking."